Learning how to format ebook chapters is easy once you know how to do it correctly.

 Formatting chapters in Pages

-The process is almost exactly the same when formatting a book in Apple Pages.
+The process is almost the same when formatting a book in Apple Pages.

 Insert a page break after all of your chapters.